Benjaminphan04/Micro-Bit-Codes-And-Programming-ICS20/README.md

 <h3> What Did We Learn During The Class?

 <ul>
- <h4> <li> we learned how to code the micro bit
+ <h4> <li> We learned how to code the micro bit.
-   <h4> <li> we leanred how to download code of the computer and impliment it onto the micro bit
+   <h4> <li> We leanred how to download code of the computer and impliment it onto the micro bit.

 <h3> How Is This Interesting And How Does It Relate To The World Of Programming And Coding?